 You know you’ve chosen the wrong degree program when:

 …you have zero interest in the subject matter outside of class.

 What I would suggest if I could do it over again, would be to take 5 or so graduate level articles from major publications (we’re talking peer-reviewed with methodology sections, regression tables, etc) to read-through and see if that exercise was a marathon or intriguing.
 I can guarantee you even High School Heather would have found finance research boring and it would have deterred me from pursuing this degree.
-Even if my Bachelors program had had us read more research I might have gotten the clue that continuing on with finance was not for me.
+If my Bachelors program had us read more research, I might have gotten the clue that continuing on with finance was not for me.

 …you have nothing in common with the majority of your classmates.